Candida Related Complex and Food Allergies

 Is it a 'real' allergy?

-There is controversy about how a food allergy should be defined.
-There are, in fact, many different types of allergy-like immune reactions.
 The medical definition of a typical "allergy" is limited to antibody mediated reactions that trigger specific immune cells.
 These allergies usually manifest symptoms within several seconds to several hours after exposure.
 There are other types of immune reactions to substances that can affect the body/mind in different ways, including in the form of a delayed reaction.
-Intolerances like these may not be recognized by some medical professionals.
-Environmental Medicine specialists and Naturopathic Physicians may offer more help in diagnosing and treating food intolerances.
-Symptoms of food intolerances may include any one of several hundred physical and emotional responses requiring self-sleuthing and a food diary to sort out.
+Intolerances like these may not be recognized by some medical professionals as 'allergy.'

 In the information below I will refer to actual antibody mediated allergies as "allergies" and to non-antibody-mediated reactions as "intolerances".
 When I am referring to substances that cause reactions (all kinds), I will use the term "allergens".